XboxReplay/xboxlive-auth/README.md

 ### What about 2FA (Two-factor authentication)?

 2FA is not supported by this module which may cause authentication issues.
 Please disable it for the used account or create a dummy one with Xbox LIVE capabalities.
 Of course, a Gold account is not required.
-Please note that Electron apps are not impacted by this issue.
+Please note that Electron applications are not impacted by this issue.